10 Best Things To Do In Honolulu When It Rains

 Location: 47-200 Kahekili Hwy, Kaneohe, HI 96744

-Hours Open: open everyday from 8:30am-4:30pm
+Hours Open: open every day from 8:30am-4:30pm

 Byodo In is a beautiful Buddhist temple located at the foot of the Ko’olau mountain range that can be quite tranquil to be at whilst it’s raining.

-Built to commemorate the 100th anniversary of Japanese immigration to Hawaii, the temple is located in a lush garden featuring meditation niches and a reflecting pond that is home to swans, doves, peacocks and hundreds of Koi carp.
+Built to commemorate the 100th anniversary of Japanese immigration to Hawaii, the temple is located in a lush garden featuring meditation niches and a reflecting pond that is home to swans, doves, peacocks, and hundreds of Koi carp.

-5) Visit The Honolulu Art Musuem
+5) Visit The Honolulu Art Museum

 Location: 900 South Beretania Street, Honolulu, Hawai‘i 96814